jkoop/obsidian-pagemem/README.md

 ### Reviewing memory notes

+There are two ways of doing this:
-Open the note like you would any other note.
+- Open each highlighted note like you would any other note.
 The UI will then require you to type the first letter of each word in order (case-insensitive).
 E.g. [the example note](/Example%20note.md) will require you to type `MitfotmbwdoiiesarwnIitroiotftpoifaIpecnbriwbiflropitdMliudafoa`.
+- Use the "Review all due memory notes" command